sirArthurDayne/dotfiles/README.md

 ### Future Plans

-- Create a script that makes path or links for faster setup.
+- [x] Create a script that makes path and links for faster setup in WSL2.